CALL CENTER: 800-339-4661

 - The reporter feels relief that a professional is assessing the situation

-- Call 911 if a life-threatening situation is in progress
+- Call 911 if a life-threatening situation is happening

 What happens after a report is made?